minhkiwi14/Orbital24-2P1G5/README.md

 As a Technician, I can create an account for myself, so I can access my question banks and initiate matches without affecting others.

-As a Technician, I can create question banks and manage technical tasks during a contest (select questions, manage the countdown timer, etc.).
+As a Technician, I can create question banks and manage technical tasks during a contest (e.g., selecting questions, managing the countdown timer, etc.).

 As an MC, I can enter contests only with a special password given by the Technician, so I can join them quickly.

-As an MC, I can read questions from the screen without having to do any actions, so I can focus on interacting verbally with Players.
+As an MC, I can read questions from the screen without taking any action, allowing me to focus on interacting verbally with Players.

 As an MC, I can also serve as a technician in some online contests to utilize human resources.

 ## Scope of Project
 A website emulating the RtMO's format for students to self-organize online and offline contests.

-## Core features completed:
-Feature 1 (core): Home page
-Feature 2 (core): Players page
-Feature 3 (core): MCs page
-Feature 4 (core): Technicians page
-Feature 5 (core): Round-based Questioning System Feature 6 (extension): User Registration and Account Creation

 ## Tech Stacks
 HTML